There are two simulation pathways which differ primarily according to

 the calculation of the intermediate correlations involving count

 variables.
-The simulation function corrvar
+The simulation function corrvar for correlation

-method 1 calls the function intercorr
+method 1 calls the function intercorr.
+The simulation

-for correlation method 2 calls the
+function corrvar2 for correlation method 2 calls the

-.
+function intercorr2.
 Both of these call additional

 auxiliary functions as needed.
 The ordering of the variables in

-the target correlation matrix rho
+the target correlation matrix rho must be 1st ordinal, 2nd

 continuous non-mixture, 3rd components of continuous mixture variables,